-Key changes and drivers: The decrease in capital requirements for credit risk was due mainly to the decrease in the loan portfolio size.
+Key changes and drivers: The significant decrease of credit risk RWA was mainly due to CEB RU spin-off.

 11. Credit Risk

 11.1 General information

 Credit risk arises from the possibility of losses stemming from the failure of customers or counterparties to meet their financial obligations with Credit Europe Bank.
 The Bank undertakes credit risk by offering loans, guarantees and other credit products.
 Credit risk is the primary risk factor in the Bank's operations and taking on credit risk is a core activity of the Bank.
 The Bank has policies and procedures for accepting, measuring and managing credit risk.
 The objective of credit risk management is to achieve an appropriate balance between risk and return and to minimise potential adverse effects of credit risk on the Bank's financial performance.